Christmas in Berlin and Tropical Islands

 - The closest parking garage to the Gendarmenmarkt is the Conti Park Parkhaus behind the Konzerthaus.
 The fee is 0,80 euros per 30 minutes or 5,50 euros per day.

 Things to see outside the market

-If it is your first time to the German city, the Christmas market is not going to be the extent of what you’ll want to visit.
+If it is your first time to this German city, the Christmas market is not going to be the extent of what you’ll want to visit.
 Explore outside the market to get a better feel for Berlin, whether you are a foodie or history buff.
 Turn on your tourist mode to explore these popular sites.

 A trip to Berlin wouldn’t be complete with visiting the Brandenburg Gate.
 Erected in the 18th century, the sandstone gate is a symbol of unity after years of division in Germany.